Photos of the Childhood Possessions People Can't Throw Away

 Some people have real problems letting go.
-A few of those people end up on TV shows where obsessive-compulsive cleaners go round their houses and look physically ill at the sight of all the stuff they’ve hoarded, because it will “definitely be useful at some point in the future”.
-You know, old ironing boards, massive bits of sharp metal, single windscreen wipers – that kind of stuff.
+A few of those people end up on TV shows where obsessive-compulsive cleaners go around their houses and look physically ill at the sight of all the stuff they’ve hoarded, because it will “definitely be useful at some point in the future.”
+You know, old ironing boards, massive bits of sharp metal, single windshield wipers—that kind of stuff.
 Useful stuff.

 Videos by VICE